Scoring your Credit - How's your FICO?

 Because we live in a computer-driven world, you're probably not surprised to hear that your ability to repay your mortgage loan boils down to a single number.

 The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-Each of the three credit reporting agencies has its own formula for building your credit score.
+Each of the three credit agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

-Can I raise my FICO score?
+Can I improve my credit score?

-Curious about credit scores?
+Want to know more about your credit score?
 Call us: 866-584-4650.